trialsolution/trialsolution.github.io/index.md

 ## Overview

-This website was created for... [my blog](http://trialsolution.wordpress.com).
+This website was created to provide references and updates to my research activites.

+You can also check out [my blog](http://trialsolution.wordpress.com).